ZhijunWang1991/michaelwang.cloud/content/vitae.md

 ---
 title: "Curriculum Vitae"
 slug: "vitae"
-date: '2022-06-20'
+date: '2022-11-12'
 disable_comments: true
 ---
-> Is it possiable to decode an individual by the fewest lines? -- <<**Westworld**>>
+> Is it possiable to decode an individual by the fewest lines? -- <<Westworld>>

 ### Hi there, welcome to my blog! 👋

-- 🌾 I’m a fresh PhD of Food Authenticity & Nutrition.
+- 🌾 I’m a PhD in Food Authenticity & Nutrition.

 - 👨‍💻 I have been working with the Food Science and Data Science since 2017, during this time I worked with a variety of mass spectrometry, spectral analysis techniques, regression and classification models.